thejoshwolfe/yazl/README.md

 #### addBuffer(buffer, metadataPath, [options])

 Adds a file to the zip file whose content is `buffer`.
+See below for info on the limitations on the size of `buffer`.
 See `addFile()` for info about the `metadataPath` parameter.
 `options` may be omitted or null and has the following structure and default values: